2014 Monterrey Open

 The 2014 Monterrey Open was a women's tennis tournament played on outdoor hard courts.
-It was the 6th edition of the Monterrey Open and an International tournament on the 2014 WTA Tour.
-It took place at the Club Sonoma in Monterrey, Mexico, from 31 March to 6 April.
+It was the sixth edition of the Monterrey Open and an WTA International tier tournament on the 2014 WTA Tour.
+It took place at the Club Sonoma in Monterrey, Mexico, from 31 March to 6 April 2014.
+Second-seeded Ana Ivanovic won the singles title.